Last Updated: September 20, 2022

 “Ad Inventory” means any Media space made available through the Magnite Materials for the display of Advertising.

-“Ad” or “Advertising” means any type of advertising material or content, in any format and manner delivered, together with related code and other material used for the placement and display of such material or content on Media.
+“Ad” or “Advertising” means any type of advertising material or content together with related code and other material used for the placement and display of such material or content on Media.

 “Affiliate” of a party means a legal entity that controls, is controlled by, or is under common control with such party, where “control” means the ownership of more than fifty percent (50%) of the shares or voting rights of such entity, or the power to direct or cause the direction of the management and policies of an entity, whether through ownership, contract, or otherwise.